synqs/coquma-website/content/post/2017-kondo/index.md

 - jendrzejewski
 title: Short notes on the Kondo effect and its potential realization in ultracold atomic gases
+summary: The Kondo effect is one of the hallmarks of condensed-matter physics.
+It describes the peculiar interactions between previously non-interacting Fermions, which are induced by a single spin impurity at a certain temperature.
+Despite (or maybe because of) its large interest as a benchmark for various theoretical frameworks, it is typically quite hard to find accessible introductions in the literature.
+Here, I will give a very naive interpretation of the Kondo effect and discuss its possible observation in ultracold atomic gases.
 tags:
 - magnetism
 - quantum simulation